ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 ### Thirdly, I tried to gather insights about which machine learning model had the best metric and if we found any discoveries about Pokemon data as a whole.

-Check them out at point 5!
+For a refresher, check them out at point 2!

 ---